18.104.22.168 Recipients Eligible for Working Credit

 Exceptions: Recipients are NOT eligible for working credit if they:

-- have reached age pension age (1.1.A.100) regardless of the social security pension or social security benefit they receive,
+- have reached age pension age (1.1.P.129) regardless of the social security pension or social security benefit they receive,

 - receive SpB,